Hedonysym/aDictCli/README.md

 # aDictCli

-An offline cli dictionary with autocompletion/spell correction based on phoenetic matching, written in golang for a boot.dev solo project.
+An offline cli dictionary with autocompletion/spell correction, written in golang for a boot.dev solo project.

 ## Included external packages: